-- Potatoes: $2.89 for five pounds; you could always use russets which are dirt cheap now, but the reds are so good.
+- Potatoes: $2.89 for five pounds; you could always use russets which are dirt cheap in the fall, and shave off a bit of cost, but the reds are so good, and seem a small splurge.
 I use about two pounds for four people.
 Cost: $1.16.

 Nutrition: (Not including mustards or potatoes) I was frankly a little surprised when I read the amount of fat in the recipe – why, I don’t know, considering all the sausage and bacon, but every once in a while you have to splurge.
 I certainly wouldn’t be serving this every day, at any rate.

 Per Serving: 640 Calories; 49g Fat (69.3% calories from fat); 27g Protein; 22g Carbohydrate; 7g Dietary Fiber; 105mg Cholesterol; 400 mg Sodium.
 Exchanges: 0 Grain (Starch); 3 Lean Meat; 2 1/2 Vegetable; 7 1/2 Fat; 0 Other Carbohydrates.

 - If you’re feeling flush, you can add lots of different meats; cook the sauerkraut with ham hocks, add in smoked pork chops, or regular pork chops that you’ve browned with the sausage, or a variety of different sausages.

 - Try leaving out the pickling spice and adding a 1/2 teaspoon of caraway seeds.

 - This is wonderful if you add a little amber or dark beer in place of one cup of the chicken stock, or you could add in a bit of apple cider or apple juice.
 Omit the sugar if using the apple juice.

 My Payoff – A hearty, warming preview to fall, without all the raking!

 Recipe for Braised Sausage and Sauerkraut made September 2011